 Upon delivery of your system, the software is automatically registered with a name and registration number.
-The registration information is included as part of your Diver6 System in the event that the software is installed on a different computer or the Diver6 database is erased (Figure 25).
+The registration information is included as part of your Diver6 System if the software is installed on a different computer or the Diver6 database is erased (Figure 25).